 Lieutenant Colonel Southern was killed in action on 27 May 1944, during the crossing of the Melfa River.
-Lieutenant Colonel Kenneth James Southern, DSO, was initially buried in the ‘track junction cemetery'.
-His remains were later moved to the Cassino War Cemetery.
+He was initially buried in the ‘track junction cemetery' and his remains were later moved to the Cassino War Cemetery.
 He was 32 years old.

 There is a staircase in Hillcrest High School in Ottawa with eighty-four large portraits of students who died in the Second World War lining both sides of the 55 stairs leading up to the school's auditorium.
 Most of the portraits have the rank and year of death of the student.
 Some portraits explain how the soldier died, but many were MIA and presumed dead.
 Each year, teachers from the grade 10 Canadian History course take their students to the stairway around November 11th to complete a project that deals directly with the pictures on the Stairway of Honour.
 One of those portraits is of Lt-Col Kenneth James Southern, DSO.